lp-wan/datamodel/draft-ietf-lpwan-schc-yang-data-model.md

 ~~~~~~
 {: #Fig-frag-ack title='Acknowledgment fragment header for RFC8724'}

-For Ack-on-Error, SCHC defined  when acknowledgment can be sent.
+For Ack-on-Error, SCHC defines when an acknowledgment can be sent.
 This can be at any time defined by the layer 2, at the end of a window (FCN All-0)
-or at the end of the fragment (FCN All-1).
+or as a response to receiving the last fragment (FCN All-1).
 The following identifiers (cf. {{Fig-frag-ack-behavior}}) define the acknowledgment behavior.

 ~~~~~
   identity ack-behavior-base-type {